 But it didn’t warn you about the potential of major bleeding.
 It didn’t explain that you might be at risk for life-threatening complications.
 If you become the victim of a serious complication and it wasn’t fully explained to you, you could file a blood thinner lawsuit.

-Blood thinner overdose
+Another example: blood thinner overdose

 It’s very important you follow directions for any medication you take.
 Take them on time, and with the correct dosage.
 It’s absolutely imperative that you make no errors when taking blood thinners.
 They are very sensitive and something as simple as a few extra doses or missed doses can be life threatening.

 Usually medication overdose occurs because of user error.
 Sometimes though, the error can result on the other end.
 Perhaps a nurse or doctor was not paying attention and prescribed the incorrect dosage.
 Or maybe they administer much more medication than needed.
 This can cause dangerous or even fatal consequences.
 Because of this, you may have reason to file a blood thinner lawsuit.

 In another scenario, your doctor prescribes the correct amount and the right dosage.
 But what they fail to tell you is how certain foods and supplements can exacerbate the medication’s effects.
 You’re taking the correct dosage/amount of blood thinner medication.
 Your dietary choices combined with your medicine are causing an overdose.
 This also gives you grounds to sue.